Robert Sugden: 2014–2019

 Robert and Aaron prepare for Lachlan's plea hearing, discussing the possibility of finally clearing Andy's name as well as their wedding plans.
 Robert receives a text from Rebecca saying she needs to see him urgently.
 Aaron asks why they can't be done with her and Robert reminds him of their Home Farm deal and insists the extra money will be useful.
 Diane comes to see Robert and apologises for the comments she made about Sarah.
 Robert reiterates to her that even though his underhand tactics against Chrissie may not be agreeable, all he really wants is to get Andy home.
 Rebecca meets Robert at the pub and blackmails him into breaking Lachlan out of prison, saying she'll tell Aaron about their recent kiss if he doesn't comply.
 They arrive at court where Rebecca sets off the alarm, causing the building to be evacuated but before Robert can get to Lachlan.
-Robert gets a call from Aaron, bringing him to his senses, he decides to abandon the plan.
+Robert gets a call from Aaron, bringing him to his senses, he abandons the plan.
 When Rebecca confronts him, still threatening to tell Aaron about the kiss, Robert tells her he used her and never hid his relationship with Aaron and only wants him, leaving her devastated.
 Back at the pub Aaron informs Robert that Lachlan pleaded guilty to perverting the course of justice.
 Robert is satisfied with the result and tells Aaron the deal with Rebecca is off.
 The next day Robert brushes Rebecca off when she comes to see him, saying they have nothing to talk about anymore.
 Rebecca then turns her attentions to Aaron and tells him about the kiss but is shocked when he calmly calls her bluff, saying he already knew about Robert playing her before telling her she isn't a threat and to get over herself.
 Humiliated, Rebecca walks off in tears.
 In the back room, Robert assures Aaron he was indeed playing Rebecca all along in order to help Andy and also tells him about the failed breakout attempt for Lachlan.
 Aaron is incredulous but Robert promises him he changed his mind because he couldn't risk losing him.
 Frustrated, Aaron keeps trying to leave the room but Robert passionately defends himself, reiterating what he said a month ago – being bisexual doesn't mean he will cheat and it's because he's changed out of his love for Aaron before telling him maybe he needs to change too.
 The next day, things are still tense between the Robert and Aaron.
 Charity and Chas moan about the couple's constant bickering as well as how overcrowded the pub is which prompts Liv to ask Aaron and Robert why they can't get their own place.
 Later that evening, Robert looks for flats for the three of them and Joanie mentions that The Mill is up for auction.
 Liv offers to chip in using her inheritance but Aaron flat out refuses to use Gordon's money.
 Robert tells Aaron that having some security is just what Liv needs and the move would be good for them all.
 They bring up their argument from the previous day and have an honest discussion about everything.
 Robert assures Aaron of his feelings for him and they kiss.